 Bagnall, Roger S., Raffaella Cribiore, and Evie Ahtaridis.
 2006.
 Women’s Letters from Ancient Egypt, 300 BC-AD 800.
 Ann Arbor: University of Michigan Press.

-For four or more authors, list all of the authors in the bibliography; in the note, list only the first author, followed by et al. (“and others”):
+For four or more authors, list all of the authors in the bibliography; in the note, list only the first author, followed by et al. (“and others”) for English manuscripts and et al. (and friends) for Indonesian language manuscripts.

 Book with Four or More Authors